chocolatey/docs/input/en-us/faqs.md

 Also check out the help menus now - `choco -h`, `choco install -h`

 Longer answer, we've moved a little closer towards other package managers for security reasons, where by default we stop and confirm if you are okay with the state change.
-We always communicate changes in the [release notes](xref:floss-release-notes) / [Changelog](https://github.com/chocolatey/choco/blob/master/CHANGELOG.md), which also end up in the [nuspec file](https://chocolatey.org/packages/chocolatey#releasenotes), so we highly recommend folks scan at least one of those to see anything tagged breaking changes.
+We always communicate changes in the [release notes](xref:floss-release-notes), so we highly recommend folks scan at least one of those to see anything tagged breaking changes.
 Always scan from your current version up to the one you are upgrading to so that you catch all changes.

 The one that is the most important right now is the `x.y.z` release (in this case 0.9.9), once we reach v1 we will be fully SemVer compliant and breaking changes will constitute a major version bump (we're still SemVer in a less than v1), so you can scan breaking changes and major new features in an `x` release, new compatible features in a `.y` release, and `.z` releases will only contain compatible fixes for the current release.